 In addition to these possible forms of assistance, Beijing might also support counter-cyclical foreign direct investment (FDI) in the region, seizing opportunities for market share as Western finance retreats, as it has to some degree over the past decade.
 China has thus far supported overseas FDI through earmarked loans, subsidies, and by facilitating public offerings in China and overseas equity markets.
 Chinese foreign direct investment in LAC surged last year, according to Boston University’s 2020 China-Latin America Economic Bulletin, supported in some cases by policy bank loans to Chinese companies.

 Much will of course depend on Beijing’s own recovery efforts.
 Even as China slowly gets back to business, much of the rest of the world is still coping with the crisis at hand.
 Demand for Chinese exports will lag for many months to come, affecting China’s own recovery prospects, global commodity prices, and the country’s appetite for overseas investment.
 It is clear, though, that more than a decade after the global financial crisis, the region’s economic health is more closely tied to China’s own performance and continued Chinese engagement than ever before.
 Rather than depending on China or the U.S., the region should put together its own plan – just in case.

 Myers is the director of the Asia & Latin America Program at the Inter-American Dialogue.
 Gallagher is a professor of global development policy at Boston University’s Frederick S. Pardee School of Global Studies where he directs the Global Development Policy Center.

-Tags: China and Latin America, China-Latin America 2.0, Public Health
+Tags: China, China and Latin America, China-Latin America 2.0, Public Health